 But that’s old hat, right?
 Now we have one cable news channel that will reflexively support a war if a Democrat is president and another that will reflexively support a war if a Republican is president, so thank god we’ve finally got some honest brokers on cable news with the courage to present the facts.

 UPDATE: Matthews was on all sorts of fire!

-Later, moderator Steve Scully somewhat cheekily brought up Matthews’ statement in 2008 that he “felt this thrill going up my leg” when hearing then-candidate Barack Obama speak.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Later, moderator Steve Scully somewhat cheekily brought up Matthews’ statement in 2008 that he “felt this thrill going up my leg” when hearing then-candidate Barack Obama speak.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Scully asked Matthews if the “thrill” is still there.
 Matthews proceeded to issue a very sharp response.

 He said that Scully would have noted that he said the same thing in 2004 if he “had done [his] reporting,” and then defended the 2008 line.
 “I’m an untraditional person but I have traditional values and I love the country and I said so,” he explained.
 “Perhaps I shouldn’t have said so because I’ve given a lot of jackasses the chance to talk about it.”